aliciag92/nlp-project/README.md

 - Functions to prepare the data are included in [prepare.py](https://github.com/aliciag92/nlp-project/blob/main/prepare.py).

 #### 3. Explore
+- Break up data into each programming language, check frequency of words, and combine frequencies into one df.
+- Perform any additional cleaning up to reduce noise.
-- Address questions posed in planning and brainstorming and figure out drivers to predict home values.
+- Address questions posed in planning and brainstorming.
 - Create visualizations (as many as needed).
 - Summarize key findings and takeaways.